StreemLead/Deb2Igel/README.md

 Convert ubuntu software packages (+dependencies) to igel packages

-To install software packages on ubuntu you would normally use APT-GET like: sudo apt-get install {packageName}
+To install software packages on ubuntu you would normally use APT-GET like:<br>
+sudo apt-get install {packageName}

 The problem with IGEL OS is, that there is no package manager.